Operation Yukthiya: 2025

 On 11 February 2025, convenor of the Nawa Sinhale National Movement Dan Priyasad was arrested and remanded by police for an investigation over an alleged incident of forcing the Nan Eriya Police OIC not to arrest a drug trafficker in 2024.

 On 19 February, notorious drug trafficker and organised criminal "Ganemulla Sanjeewa" was shot dead at the Aluthkade Courts Complex by an assailant disguised as an attorney.

+2026

+Between 5 and 6 July, a prison riot at Negombo Prison, an incarceration facility managed by the Department of Prisons, leaves around 25 people dead and over 100 injured.

+On 2 September, a joint US-Sri Lanka operation has seized approximately one tonne of methamphetamine, which Sri Lanka's Minister of Public Security, Ananda Wijepala, said came mainly from Pakistan and Afghanistan.

 Human rights violations

 Operation Yukthiya has notably drawn criticism from the United Nations Human Rights Council, the Human Rights Commission of Sri Lanka, and various other human rights groups, who have expressed concerns over the mass arrests and potential human rights violations.
 Tiran Alles dismissed criticisms and reaffirmed his commitment to the operation.